SAFE-Stack/docs/docs/recipes/package-management/opt-out-of-meta-packages.md

 ## 3. Use Paket to remove any redundant dependencies

-You're now able to remove any dependencies your do not need with Paket.
+You're now able to remove any dependencies you do not need with Paket.

 ```bash
 dotnet paket remove <package-name>